luisluet/ktf_cite/README.md

 # LaTeX citestyle for the catholic theology at Bonn University

 Please read the `README.pdf` which is made up with the style.
-There can be seen, how the style handles various input types.
+There can be seen how the style handles various input types and how to use it.